AdobeDocs/campaign.pt-BR/help/v8/send/configure-and-send.md

    ![](assets/delivery-send-postpone.png)

 1. Inicie a análise de delivery e confirme o envio do delivery.
-No entanto, o envio do delivery não será iniciado até a data indicada no campo **[!UICONTROL Contact date]**.
+No entanto, o envio da entrega não será iniciado até a data indicada no campo **[!UICONTROL Contact date]**.

    >[!IMPORTANT]
    >